Kauaʻi cave wolf spider

-The Kauaʻi cave wolf spider (Adelocosa anops, the only species in the genus Adelocosa), also known to local residents as the blind spider, is only known to occur in a few caves in a lava flow with an area of 10.5 km2 in the Kōloa–Poʻipū region of Kauaʻi, Hawaiian Islands, and only six populations are known to exist.
+The Kauaʻi cave wolf spider (Adelocosa anops), also known to local residents as the blind spider, is a species of wolf spider.
+It is monotypic within the genus Adelocosa.

+The Kauaʻi cave wolf spider is only known to occur in a few caves in a lava flow with an area of 10.5 km2 in the Kōloa–Poʻipū region of Kauaʻi, Hawaiian Islands, and only six populations are known to exist.
 While their nearest surface-dwelling relatives have large eyes, this species has completely lost its eyes.
 They reach a body length around 20 mm, and are reddish brown and completely harmless to people.
 Unlike most wolf spiders, it produces only 15 to 30 eggs per clutch.
 The female carries the egg sac in her mouthparts until the spiderlings hatch.

 One of its primary prey species is the Kauaʻi cave amphipod, Spelaeorchestia koloana, which is only known from nine populations and reaches about 10 mm in length.
 These feed on decomposing plant matter.
 The Kauaʻi cave wolf spider was discovered in 1973.
 Counts have never documented more than 30 spiders or 80 amphipods.

 Description

-Adult Kauaʻi cave wolf spiders typically measure between 12.7 to 19.0 millimeters (0.5-0.75 inches) in length.
+Adult Kauaʻi cave wolf spiders typically measure between 12.7 and 19.0 millimeters (0.5-0.75 inches) in length.
 The Kauaʻi cave wolf spider is the only wolf spider to completely lack eyes.
 It has a reddish brown to orange carapace with a pale abdomen and bright orange legs.
 Each leg has four pairs of short black spines and a thin coating of pale, silky hairs.
 The chelicera has three large teeth used for biting prey.